 According to the Fair Labor Standards Act (FLSA), employers must also record the health benefits added to an employee's pay.
 Common health contributions include social security taxes, Medicare wages, health savings accounts, and retirement plans.

-It's important to know the key elements of a pay stub, especially the health plan value and other contributions, to stay aware of your finances.
-This article will give you deeper insights into the health plan value mentioned on the pay stub.
+It's important to know the key elements of a pay stub, especially the health plan value, and other contributions, to stay aware of your finances.
+This article will give you deeper insights.
 So let's dive in!

 What Are Health Plan Contributions?